garysweaver/irie/README.md

       # if true, will render resource and HTTP 201 for post/create or resource and HTTP 200 for put/update. ignored if render_enabled is false.
       self.return_resource = false

       # if false, controller actions will just set instance variable and return it instead of calling setting instance variable and then calling render/respond_with
       self.render_enabled = true

-      # if false, will assume that it should either try calling create_(single model name)_params or fall back to calling (single model name)_params if create, or update_(single model name)_params then (single model name)_params if that didn't respond, if update.
+      # if false, will assume that it should either try calling create_(single model name)_params or fall back to calling (single model name)_params if create, or update_(single model name)_params then (single model name)_params if that didn't respond, if update. if it can't call those, it will either use mass assignment security, no parameter security, or some other solution, depending on how it is configured.
       self.use_permitters = true

     end

 ### Controller-specific Configuration